 While the dosage for treating impotence is 5-10 mg yohimbine three times daily, achieving psychoactive effects involves a single dose of 15-25 mg.

 For use as an oneirogen, the dose is much lower.
 The ideal dose as a lucid dreaming trigger is no more than about 1 mg.
 At this dose adverse effects including anxiety are minimized.
 Start with 0.75 mg and increase the dose gradually if needed.

-Other Plant Sources
+Other Plant Sources of Yohimbine

 Yohimbine is the primary alkaloid in the Malaysian species Alstonia angustifolia.
 May also be present in the South Asian Alstonia scholaris.

 It is also present in Africa in some species of snakeroot (Rauvolfia macrophylla, R. serpentina, and R. volkensii), Vinca, and Corynanthe, a plant which is related to Pausinystalia johimbe.
 The bark of Mitragyna stipulosa (Kratom) is drunk with palm wine, and is said to contain yohimbine type alkaloids.

 Yohimbine can also be found in the South American aphrodisiac bark of white quebracho (Aspidosperma quebracho-blanco).
 In North America, Catharanthus lanceus is a plant which contains the chemical.

 Yohimbine has also been isolated from Amsonia elliptica, Vallesia glabra, Gelsemium sempervirens, Strychnos nux-vomica, and Alchornea floribunda.